erdosatam/OpenDocument2MSOffice/README.md

 >Requirements:

 	This script requires installed libreoffice on the system.
-Tested on libreoffice version 5 and upper. <br> If the libreoffice quicstart tray is running this script is not working well so you have to close it before run this script.
+Tested on libreoffice version 5 and upper. \n If the libreoffice quicstart tray is running this script is not working well so you have to close it before run this script.

 >Author: